anirudh217sharma/Baseball_hit_prediction/README.md

 _ _ _ _ _ _ _ _ _ _ _ _ GLOSSARY _ _ _ _ _ _ _ _ _ _ _ _

-GameId- The unique key identifier per game \n BallparkId- The unique key identifier for each unique ball park the specific game is being played at GameEventId- The unique key identifier for each unique game event GameTime- The time the game began at
+GameId- The unique key identifier per game

+BallparkId- The unique key identifier for each unique ball park the specific game is being played at

+GameEventId- The unique key identifier for each unique game event

+GameTime- The time the game began at

 Season- The season the game was played

-AtBatId- The unique key identifier for the at bat TrackmanUid- The unique key identifier of the pitch BatterId- The unique key identifier of the batter hitting BatterHitting- Which side of the plate the batter is hitting from BatterPositionId- The position on the field the batter plays batterTimesFaced- The amount of times the pitcher has faced the batted in the game cumulativeBattersFaced- The amount of batters the pitcher has faced in the game
+AtBatId- The unique key identifier for the at bat

+TrackmanUid- The unique key identifier of the pitch

+BatterId- The unique key identifier of the batter hitting

+BatterHitting- Which side of the plate the batter is hitting from

+BatterPositionId- The position on the field the batter plays batterTimesFaced- The amount of times the pitcher has faced the batted in the game cumulativeBattersFaced- The amount of batters the pitcher has faced in the game